-A growing segment of consumers are seeking out scents designed to appeal to no gender in particular, moving away from traditional "male" or "female" labels.
+A growing segment of consumers are seeking out scents designed to appeal to no gender in particular, moving away from traditional "male" or "female" labels and sparking what will likely be one of the key fragrance trends moving forward.

 With the average luxury or designer fragrance costing over $150, a new market has emerged for affordable duplicates that replicate the scent of high-end brands at a fraction of the price.